yongyw123/mig-sync-interface/README.md

 DDR2 is burst oriented.
 With 4:1 clock ratio and memory data width of 16-bit, DDR2 requires 8-transactions to take place across 4-clocks.
 This translates to a minimum transaction of 128 bits.
 With 2:1 clock ratio and memory data width of 16-bit, DDR requires 8-transactions to take place across 2 clocks; this translates to a minimum of 64-bit chunk per cycle. (still; 128-bit two cycles).

 ---

 ## Construction

 ### Clock Domain Crossing (CDC)

+By above, there are two clocks to be concerned with: (1) User System Clock @ 100MHz and (2) MIG UI clock @ 150MHz.
 The system clock is asynchronous with the MIG UI Clock.
-The MIG interface has its own clock to drive the read and write operation; Thus, we have Clock Domain Crossing (CDC).
-Synchronizers are needed to handle the CDC.
+CDC Synchronizers are required.

 **IMPORTANT:** However, only the control signals: {write request, read request} shall be synchronized; it is the user's responsibility to hold the write data bus and the address stable upon requesting for write/read.
 This is usually the case since we assume sequential transfer.